 - Collapsible Bowl – your dog may need some water during and after the flight.
-We suggest putting a few ice cubes with very little water in the bowl so that your dog is not parched.
 Remember to limit the amount of water that you are giving to your dog.

 - Pee Pads – just in case your dog really has to go, carry a pee pad with you so that your dog can relieve themselves after the security checkpoint or on the plane in the lavatory.